alobley/Emulator/README.txt

 The CPU only supports direct addressing.
 There is only direct addressing and jumping.

 In terms of hardware and software, there is just the CPU and RAM.
 There is no firmware, no graphics hardware, no BIOS.
 When programming, it's just you and the CPU.
-In the future, there will (hopefully) be memory mapped I/O to a keyboard and screen.
+The keyboard is memory mapped to bank 250 address 254, and VRAM is all banks from 251-255.

 If the emulator encounters an error, it will provide you with a classic C error message and stop the program.
 First check your program for bugs, and if you can't find any, report a bug and provide me with both the error message and your program.

 ---------- FUTURE GOALS ----------
-- Implement a timer in the emulator for more realistic clock speed
+- Implement a timer in the emulator for a PIT
-- Add more abstractions to the assembler, such as passing two operands on the same line as the instruction. (complete)
-- Add a graphics library to the emulator and memory map it to the computer's virtual RAM for visual output. (complete)
-- Add IN/OUT instructions for communicating with external hardware
-- Add a keyboard library to the emulator for keyboard input
 - Add syntax highlighting for the assembly code in Visual Studio
 - Name the Computer/CPU
 - Name the assembly language